 Studies over the last several years have continually shown the importance of communications in providing good care in hospitals and other health care facilities.
-Whiteboards continue to be one of the key means of that communication, especially in patient rooms.
+Medical whiteboards continue to be one of the key means of that communication, especially in patient rooms.

-But to make whiteboards most effective, the communications must be patient-focused, according to Dr. Niraj L. Sehgal, who studied hospital whiteboard use back in 2010.
+But to make patient communication boards most effective, the communications must be patient-focused, according to Dr. Niraj L. Sehgal, who studied hospital whiteboard use back in 2010.

 According to a review of the study in Today’s Hospitalist: “For Dr. Sehgal, the most compelling argument in favor of the conscientious use of bedside whiteboards is the potential to enhance patients’ involvement in their own care.
 That’s why he thinks whiteboards should focus on what patients want to know, not what physicians and nurses want to communicate.”